 Lessons Learned Template

 Because an IT disaster recovery plan is a living document, you want to revisit it and revise it with some regularity.
-That is often after testing has uncovered some issues you hadn’t thought of or in the aftermath of a real disaster.
+That’s often after testing has uncovered some issues you hadn’t thought of or in the aftermath of a real disaster.
 Either way, our free lessons learned template is a great tool to gather up what you’ve discovered.
 Be sure to bring your whole team into the proceedings.
 The more perspectives, the more insights.

-How ProjectManager Can Help with an IT Disaster Recovery Plan
+How ProjectManager Can Help With an IT Disaster Recovery Plan

 Robust Security